 Lastly, it's imperative that you take a good look at the surrounding structure and fish smart.
 Smallmouth in shallow water are notoriously finicky and will more strictly relate to the structure and bottom composition changes than smallmouth found in lakes.
 In extreme cases, I've seen them crowd up on the only shadow in the river for a hundred feet.
 In a nutshell, it amplifies all of the fish behavioral tendencies of our normal largemouth and smallmouth fishing knowledge.
 There, you'll have the tendencies of shallow water smallmouth.

 Beautiful and enjoyable days can be had in shallow rivers and streams.
 These bodies of water can produce excellent fishing if you take the proper measures.
 Take a friend along and make some beautiful memories.
 Be sure to hang on; those little bronze fish sure can fight.

-Phillip likes to fish in whatever water is wet and usually likes to catch anything with fins, scales, and eyes, but prefers bass.
+Phillip likes to fish in whatever water is wet and usually likes to catch anything with fins, scales, and eyes, but he prefers bass.
 His greatest joy of fishing is teaching a child to fish.
-He strictly practices catch-and-release, but sometimes doesn't have to worry about that after a particularly weak hookset.
+He strictly practices catch-and-release but sometimes doesn't have to worry about that after a particularly weak hookset.